natesworks/shelly/README.md

 ## Placeholders

-Placeholders are temporary text which can be used in the prompt which later replaces by something else.
+Placeholders are temporary text which are later replaced.
+They can be used in the prompt or welcome message.

 **Adding custom placeholders is coming soon**